 Suitable Cell: This is a cell on which a UE may camp.
 For NR cell, the criteria are defined in clause 4.5, for E-UTRA cell in TS 36.304 [7].

 U2N Relay UE: a UE that provides functionality to support connectivity to the network for U2N Remote UE(s).
+Up to three L2 U2N Relay UEs (i.e. one Last U2N Relay and up to two Intermediate U2N Relays including one First U2N Relay) can be configured for serving a L2 U2N Remote UE in multi-hop L2 U2N Relay communication in this release.

-U2N Remote UE: a UE that communicates with the network via a U2N Relay UE.
+U2N Remote UE: a UE that communicates with the network via one or more U2N Relay UEs on an indirect path.

 U2U Relay UE: a UE that provides functionality to support connectivity for U2U Remote UE(s).